barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 title:
 ---

-While crafting a new lab to learn more about sniffing through docker images, I had the idea to make things more interresting and realistic.
-Therefore I used some [canarytokens](https://canarytokens.org/generate) to spice it up a little up.
-Since this token causes no real harm but looks realistic I commited these tokens into the GitHub repository.
+While crafting a new lab to learn more about sniffing through docker images, I had the idea to make things more realistic.
+Therefore I used some [canarytokens](https://canarytokens.org/generate) to spice it a little up.
+Since these tokens causes no real harm but look als behave realistic, I commited these tokens into the GitHub repository.
 Less then 5min the first token was scanned and automatically tried to validate.
 This was somehow mindblowing (but also really expected - since I build a similar token scan service years ago for my ex-employer).
-Well now let me show some of the things I learned:
+Well now let me show some of the things I learned and discuss it.

 ## Tokens meet incidents
-The AWS credentials gone wild - the k8s config, WireGuardVPN, M$ SQL Database and MySQL dump were ignored completely.
-In total the AWS Token got triggered 20 times in less then 24 hours.
+The AWS credentials gone wild - the k8s config, WireGuardVPN, M$ SQL Database and MySQL dump were ignored completely so far.
+In total the AWS Token got triggered 20 times in less then 24 hours by some scripts.

-To increase the fun here I'll post the credentials again:
+To increase the fun - I'll post the credentials again:

 ```dockerfile
 FROM registry.access.redhat.com/ubi8/ubi-minimal